-We plan to evaluate osanetant in various patient populations with induced Vasomotor Symptoms (iVMS), including iVMS following treatment for Hormone Receptor (+) breast cancer and prostate cancer, and for BRCA1/2 breast cancer following bilateral salpingo-oophorectomy where HRT is likely contraindicated.
-We intend to initiate a Phase 1/2 trial in the second half of 2020 (subject to additional capital, that will evaluate PK/PD and safety and identify optimal dosing of osanetant in patients with medically and/or surgically induced vasomotor symptoms (iVMS) in the second half of 2021, subject to additional capital.
+We plan to evaluate osanetant in various patient populations with induced Vasomotor Symptoms (iVMS), including iVMS following treatment for Hormone Receptor (+) breast cancer and prostate cancer, and for BRCA1/2 breast cancer following bilateral salpingo-oophorectomy.
+We anticipate the submission of an osanetant IND and initiation of Phase 1/2 trial in the first half of 2021, subject to additional capital, that will evaluate PK/PD and safety and identify optimal dosing of osanetant in patients with medically and/or surgically induced vasomotor symptoms (iVMS) in the second half of 2021, subject to additional capital.

 - Emonds-Alt, X; et al. SR 142801, the first potent non-peptide antagonist of the tachykinin NK3 receptor”.
 Life Sciences.
 1995, 56(1): PL27–32. doi:10.1016/0024-3205(94)00413-M. PMID 7830490.